Extinct agricultural crops

-Agricultural heritage is the traditional methods of farming, crops, and cultural practices that have developed over thousands of years.
-These traditions are important because they have shaped diets, economies, and societal identities.
-Many crops that were once vital to human nutrition and culture have become extinct over time, or have not been maintained in cultivation.
+Extinct agricultural crops, or lost crops, are crops that were once cultivated, but have become extinct over time, or have not been maintained in cultivation.
 This decline has been driven by modern farming practices, climate change, and shifts in consumer preferences.
-Preserving agricultural heritage is essential for maintaining food diversity, supporting cultural traditions, and promoting food security in the face of global challenges.
+Preserving this agricultural heritage is essential for maintaining food diversity, supporting cultural traditions, and promoting food security in the face of global challenges.

-Historical examples of lost crops
+Examples of lost crops

-Eastern North America's lost crops
+Eastern North America

 Before maize (corn) became the dominant crop, Native Americans in Eastern North America cultivated a variety of native crops for sustenance.
-This group of plants, known as the Eastern Agricultural Complex, included species such as erect knotweed (Polygonum erectum)), goosefoot (Chenopodium berlandieri)), sumpweed (Iva annua, maygrass (Phalaris caroliniana), and little barley (Hordeum pusillum).
+This group of plants, known as the Eastern Agricultural Complex, included species such as erect knotweed (Polygonum erectum), goosefoot (Chenopodium berlandieri), sumpweed (Iva annua), maygrass (Phalaris caroliniana), and little barley (Hordeum pusillum).
 These crops were dietary staples for thousands of years.
 However, as maize farming became more widespread, the cultivation of these native crops declined and eventually faded from general agricultural practices.

-The forgotten tubers of the Andean region
+Andean region

 In the high mountains of South America, indigenous communities have long cultivated a variety of root crops alongside the well-known potato (Solanum tuberosum).
-Some of these lesser-known tubers include oca (Oxalis tuberosa), mashua (Tropaeolum tuberosum), and ulluco (Ullucus tuberosus.
+Some of these lesser-known tubers include oca (Oxalis tuberosa), mashua (Tropaeolum tuberosum), and ulluco (Ullucus tuberosus).
 These root crops thrive in harsh mountain climates and have played a crucial role in the diets and cultures of Andean communities.
 However, factors such as colonial influence, intensive agriculture, and globalization have led to a decline in the cultivation of these traditional crops.

-Ancient grains and pseudocereals

-Throughout history, various grains and pseudocereals were important in farming but have been overshadowed by more dominant crops such as wheat, rice, and maize.
-For example, emmer (Triticum dicoccum) and einkorn (Triticum monococcum) were among the first domesticated wheat species in the Near East.
-Similarly, amaranth (Amaranthus) species. and quinoa (Chenopodium quinoa) were staple crops for early civilizations in the Americas.
-Despite their high nutritional value and ability to grow in diverse climates, these crops have fluctuated in popularity due to shifts in agricultural practices and dietary preferences.
+Africa

+African lost crops include the native rice Oryza glaberrima and Ethiopian oats.

+Kashmir

+Kashmiri lost crops include the buckwheat species, Fagopyrum esculentum and Fagopyrum tataricum, and the minor millets, Setaria italica and Panicum miliaceum.